dantincu/dantincu.github.io/npm-workspaces/setup-typescript-monorepo/notes.md

 > }
 > ```
 ## Use a Local Package Inside Another Local Package
-> Now, let’s assume you want to use some utility functions from the `@monorepo/utils` in the `@monorepo/ui` package.
+> Now, let's assume you want to use some utility functions from the `@monorepo/utils` in the `@monorepo/ui` package.
 All you have to do is run the following npm command in the root directory:
 > ```
 > npm install @monorepo/utils --workspace ./packages/ui
 > ```
 > This adds `@monorepo/utils` as a dependency in `@monorepo/utils`.
 >
-> Take a look at the local `package.json` file inside `./packages/ui` and you’ll see:
+> Take a look at the local `package.json` file inside `./packages/ui` and you'll see:
 > ```json
 > "dependencies": {
 >   "@monorepo/utils": "^1.0.0"